My family, friend or partner has asked me to leave

 Living with parents, siblings, children or in a multi-generational household can be difficult.
 As long as it is safe to remain at home, it is always best to plan your move.

-If you are under the age of 25 and having problems at home, speak to someone you trust such as a teacher, tutor, family member, friend or religious leader.
+If you are under the age of 25 and having problems at home, speak to someone you trust such as a teacher, tutor, family member, friend, colleague or religious leader.
 Read the information from Shelter before moving out.
-If you are unable to resolve the issue, we may be able to provide some mediation or direct you to the appropriate support.
+If you are unable to resolve the issue, we will try to help by providing some mediation or directing you to the appropriate support to remain in your family home.

 Working with the council